 And now, in 2021, we await the reveal of the Fourteenth Doctor.
 It has been confirmed that Jodie Whittaker will be leaving the show in 2022 after five years and 31 episodes.
 And with former showrunner Russell T Davies returning to oversee Doctor Who‘s 60th anniversary and beyond, who knows what the future has in store for Gallifrey’s most famous Time Lord.

 How did you feel about the departure of the Twelfth Doctor in 2017?
-And who would you like to play the Fourteenth?
 Let me know in the comments below.

 Thirteenth Doctor scarf – order now from the Lovarzi shop!